Jenna Bush Hager Takes A Jab At President Trump After His Comments About Her Grandfather

 Trump ran on a presidential campaign of being an outsider to the political landscape, though still ran on the Republican platform.

-Granddaughter of George H.W.
-Bush and daughter of former-president George W. Bush, Jenna Bush Hager broke her general silence on the current president, in seeming to indicate that Donald Trump’s election may have driven America to the point of no return, in terms of selflessness.
+Jenn Bush Hager, the granddaughter of George H.W.
+Bush and daughter of former-president George W. Bush, broke her general silence on the current president, in seeming to indicate that Donald Trump’s election may have driven America to the point of no return, in terms of selflessness.

-Since Trump has assumed office the Bush Family has had their share of disagreements with the current president, including George W. Bush indicating he did not vote for the Republican president in the 2016 election.
+Since Trump has assumed office, the Bush Family has had their share of disagreements with the current president, including George W. Bush indicating he did not vote for the Republican president in the 2016 election.

 Jenna Bush Hager’s comment on Trump’s disparagement of previous Republican leadership occurred via Twitter.

 Many Twitter users were quick to comment that Jenna Bush Hager’s tweet was an example of “going high” in response to Trump “going low.”
-As of the time of this report Donald Trump has yet to comment on the former First Daughter’s response, which seemed to express some doubt as to America’s potential to serve others in the future, though also remained hopeful.
+As of the time of this report, Donald Trump has yet to comment on the former first daughter’s response, which seemed to express some doubt as to America’s potential to serve others in the future, though also remained hopeful.

 Donald Trump has had many squabbles with Republican leadership in the past, including Senator John McCain and Mitt Romney.
-Often he is still criticized by Republican leaders like Lindsay Graham and Mitch McConnell, though the vast majority of Republican Senators and House Representatives, including the aforementioned, still vote in favor of Donald Trump’s proposed legislative bills.
+Often he is still criticized by Republican leaders like Lindsey Graham and Mitch McConnell, though the vast majority of Republican Senators and House Representatives, including the aforementioned, still vote in favor of Donald Trump’s proposed legislative bills.